“Evocatively powerful, poignant & engaging- a true story set in Scarborough that will resonate with lifeboat communities all around the country.”

-Set in Scarborough’s Bottom End and capturing the verbatim reminiscence of remaining members of Scarborough’s historic fishing families, this captivating new play by Helena Fox explores the history & culture of this longstanding community through the eyes of those who witnessed the Lifeboat Disaster of 1954.
+Set in Scarborough’s Bottom End and capturing the verbatim first hand testimonies of remaining members of Scarborough’s historic fishing families, this captivating new play by Helena Fox tells the story of the tragic events of the Lifeboat Disaster of 1954 through the eyes of those who witnessed it.

-Rehearsed Reading, Feb 14th 2016– Stephen Joseph Theatre
+A Rehearsed Reading was performed on Feb 14th 2016– Stephen Joseph Theatre